Tackling Tough Challenges Requires a New Perspective

-- Heat Experiences.
-The leader faces a complex situation that disrupts and disorients his habitual way of thinking.
-He discovers that his current way of making sense of the world is inadequate.
-His mind starts to open and search for new and better ways to make sense of his challenge.
-This is the what that initiates development.
+Leaders have the opportunity to respond to heat experiences when they face a complex situation that disrupts and disorients their habitual way of thinking.
+These situations help leaders discover that their current way of making sense of the world is inadequate.
+As a result, they seek out new and better ways to make sense of their challenge.
+Heat experiences are the what that initiates development.

-- Elevated Sensemaking.
-The leader then uses a process or a coach to help him integrate and make sense of these perspectives and experiences from more elevated stages of development.
+As leaders process and make sense of these perspectives and experiences, they enter an elevated stage of development.
 A larger, more advanced worldview emerges and, with time, stabilizes.
 This is the how that integrates development.

-Many well-intentioned leadership development programs fail to deliver results because they hit on only one or two of the conditions for vertical development.
+Many well-intentioned leadership development programs fail to deliver results because they hit on only 1 or 2 of the conditions for vertical development.
 Any one can provide some value, but it is not until you combine all 3 that development really takes off.